-The responsibility for safeguarding assets and for the prevention and detection of fraud, error and non-compliance with law or regulations rests with both Those Charged With Governance and management.
-This includes establishing and maintaining internal controls over reliability of financial reporting.
+The responsibility for safeguarding assets and for the prevention and detection of fraud, error and non-compliance with law or regulations rests with both those charged with governance and management.
+This includes establishing and maintaining internal controls over the reliability of financial reporting.

-As part of our audit procedures in relation to fraud we are required to enquire of Those Charged With Governance, including key management and Internal audit as to their knowledge of instances of fraud, the risk of fraud and their views on internal controls that mitigate the fraud risks.
+As part of our audit procedures in relation to fraud we are required to enquire of those charged with governance, including key management and internal audit, as to their knowledge of instances of fraud, the risk of fraud and their views on internal controls that mitigate the fraud risks.
 In accordance with International Standards on Auditing (UK), we plan and perform our audit so as to obtain reasonable assurance that the financial statements taken as a whole are free from material misstatement, whether caused by fraud or error.
-Our audit, however, should not be relied upon to identify all such misstatements.
+However our audit should not be relied upon to identify all such misstatements.